jackiehjm/stx-docs/doc/source/deploy_install_guides/r5_release/bare_metal/aio_simplex_install_kubernetes.rst

          locking and unlocking controller-0 to apply the change.

    #. **For OpenStack only:** Set up disk partition for nova-local volume
-      group, which is needed for stx-openstack nova ephemeral disks.
+      group, which is needed for |prereq|-openstack nova ephemeral disks.

       .. code-block:: bash